ryangamble/trendr/README.md

 ### Automatic pre-commit script
 1. Copy `hooks/pre-commit` to `.git/hooks`

+On commit, black and eslint should automatically reformat what it can, or warn you of required changes.
+If the linters have issues running on linux/wsl, try this:

 2. Modify script to point to bash executable or remove remainder of line on linux/wsl
 3. Make script executable `chmod +x pre-commit` for bash

-On commit, black and eslint should automatically reformat what it can, or warn you of required changes

 ### Manual alternative